deep-research/victorslibrary-gridsome/content/the-medicinal-applications-of-despair.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: true
+type: Song

+description: |
-description: This song confronts the listener with the horrifying nature of an unhinged mind.
+  This song confronts the listener with the horrifying nature of an unhinged mind.

 recordings:
   - title: The Medicinal Applications of Despair